truecharts/website/src/content/docs/clustertool/virtual-machines/truenas-scale.md

 ### CPU And Memory

 1. Select the amount of `Cores` and set the `Threads` to `2` if your CPU supports HyperThreading like in the example below.
-We suggest you to add available Host-Cores minus 1 for your host system.
+We suggest you to add available Host-Cores minus 1 for your host system

-2. Make sure to allocate enough `RAM` towards your VM with the `Memory Size` setting
+2. Make sure to allocate enough `RAM` towards your VM with the `Memory Size` setting.

 Minimum Amount of RAM: `8GB`